kodeplusdev/kandy-laravel/README.md

 # Kandy Laravel Package
-**Kandy** is about making communications simple with the KANDY platform managing all the complexity and hard stuff, while you focus on the intent of your application.
-KANDY manages all the elements of your voice, video, presence and messaging requirements.
-Accessing the power of KANDY is simple using our provided developer tools.
+This is a Laravel package that encapsulate all Kandy JS SDK and Kandy Restful APIs.
+Kandy is a product by Gendband which utilizes WebRTC to enable peer to peer video, audio, chat, SMS and PSTN.

 Home page: http://www.kandy.io/

-**Kandy Laravel Package** is a Laravel package that encapsulate all Kandy JS SDK and Kandy Restful APIs.
-This package helps Laravel developers integrate Kandy quickly to their applications.

 ---

 ## Requirements